MENU

 Diseases

-Usually no diseases are of major concern.
+Usually there are no diseases of major concern.

 Phomopsis blight can be a problem on young plants in nurseries or old plants in landscape situations.
 In young plants, branch tips turn brown and die back until the whole branch or young tree is killed.
 Tip blight infects trees during wet weather.
 The disease causes sooty pustules on the leaves, bark, and cones.
 Trees over five years old are less susceptible.
 When older trees in landscapes are affected, entire trees are seldom killed.